tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 ### 4. Instructor Do: Intro to HvPlot (5 min)

-Students participate in a formal lecture regarding what hvPlot is and what it has to offer in terms of data visualization.
+Students will now participate in a lecture on what hvPlot is, and its data visualization offerings.

 Navigate to the 6.1 slides, and introduce students to the world of hvPlot interactive graphs!